jbidinger/ansible-role-authconfig/README.md

 ansible-role-authconfig
 =========

-Configure authentication against Active Directory using sssd.
+Configure authentication against Active Directory using sssd, adcli, and authconfig.

-Note that versions of ansible-role-authconfig < 1.0.0 use nslcd and nscd, and are maintained in the `nslcd` branch.
+This role joins the domain using adcli.

 Requirements
 ------------

 Active Directory Domain with tls/LDAP and Kerberos.

-Only Ubuntu 14.04 is supported at this time.
+Cent/RedHat/EL 6 and 7 are supported at this time.
+Only slight modifications should be needed to support Ubuntu.

 This role does NOT configure sudo.